wongzhenhao/DataFlow/README.md

 </div>

 ## 📰 1.
 News
+- **[2025-12-19] 🎉 Our DataFlow technical report is now available!**
+  We welcome you to read and cite our work if you find it helpful.
+  👉 Read the full report on arXiv: [https://arxiv.org/abs/2512.16676](https://arxiv.org/abs/2512.16676)
 - **[2025-11-20] Introducing New Data Agents for DataFlow!** 🤖
 You can try them out now and follow the tutorial on Bilibili for a quick start.